 In order to properly calculate your maintenance calories, you must determine your Total Daily Energy Expenditure (TDEE).

-This equation includes the calories your body burns performing life sustaining tasks (BMR), the Thermic Effect of Food, (TEF), along with calories burned through exercise (EAT, or Exercise Activity Thermogenesis) and daily movement (NEAT, or Non-Exercise Activity Thermogenesis).
+This equation includes the calories your body burns performing life sustaining tasks (BMR), If you are curious to know your BMR, use our BMR calculator, the Thermic Effect of Food, (TEF), along with calories burned through exercise (EAT, or Exercise Activity Thermogenesis) and daily movement (NEAT, or Non-Exercise Activity Thermogenesis).

 If you want to read more on how to determine exactly how many calories that you need to eat in a day to maintain your weight, you can read this article here.